Agile-IoT/agile-cpp/Readme.md

 # agile-cpp

-This repository contains a partial C++ implementation of the AGILE stack (focusing on the Device component).
+This repository contains a partial C++ implementation of the AGILE stack (focusing on the Device and Security components).

 ## AGILE D-Bus C++ interface